nguyendkn/novanet-chatbot/sdks/nodejs-client/README.md

 ```

-Replace 'your-api-key-here' with your actual Dify API key.Replace 'your-app-id-here' with your actual Dify APP ID.
+Replace 'your-api-key-here' with your actual Chatbot API key.Replace 'your-app-id-here' with your actual Chatbot APP ID.

 ## License
 This SDK is released under the MIT License.